 Fluoride from drinking

-water and other sources such as toothpaste can strengthen tooth enamel and help prevent
+water and other sources like toothpaste and mouth rinse can help prevent

 Q: Why do children need fluoride?

-A: Fluoride is an important mineral for all children.
-Bacteria in the mouth combine with sugars and produce acid that can harm tooth enamel and damage teeth.
-Fluoride protects teeth from acid damage and helps reverse early signs of decay.
-Make sure your children are drinking plenty of water and brushing with toothpaste that has fluoride in it.
+A: Fluoride is a natural mineral that can slow or stop cavities from forming.
+Bacteria in the mouth combine with sugars and make acid that can harm the outer layer of the tooth (enamel).
+Fluoride protects teeth from damage and helps rebuild the enamel.
+Many communities have added fluoride to the tap water to help fight cavities.
+Children should drink plenty of water and brush with toothpaste that has fluoride in it.

 Q: Is fluoridated water safe for my children?

 A: Yes.
-The American Academy of Pediatrics (AAP), along with the American Dental Association (ADA) and the Centers for Disease Control and Prevention (CDC), agree that
+The American Academy of Pediatrics (AAP), the American Dental Association, and the Centers for Disease Control and Prevention agree that

 Q: What if we live in a community where the water is not fluoridated?
 What can we do?